vadimgrn/usbip-win2/README.md

 - Userspace code is fully rewritten (libusbip and usbip utility)
 - SDK for third party developers (libusbip public API)
 - InnoSetup installer is used for installation of drivers and userspace stuff
-- Windows 10 v.2004 or later is required
+- Windows 10, version 2004 or later is required
 - C++ 20 is used for all projects
 - Visual Studio 2022 is used
 - Server (stub driver) is removed
-- x86 build is removed
+- x64 build only

 ## Build

-### Notes
-- Driver is configured for Windows 10 v.2004 target
-- x86 platform is not supported
-- Build is tested on the latest Windows 11 Pro

 ### Build Tools
 - The latest Microsoft [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) 2022